pxc/gitbook/text/54_Transfer_Protocols/0_Transfer_Protocols.markdown

-In order for this to work, you do need to run a single command on the server repo everytime anything is updated, though - linkgit:git-update-server-info[0], which updates the objects/info/packs and info/refs files to list which refs and packfiles are available, since you can't do a listing over http.
+In order for this to work, you do need to run a single command on the server repo everytime anything is updated, though - linkgit:git-update-server-info[0], which updates the objects/info/packs and info/refs files to list which refs and packfiles are available, since you can't do a listing over HTTP.
 When that command is run, the objects/info/packs file looks something like this:

 	P pack-ce2bd34abc3d8ebc5922dc81b2e1f30bf17c10cc.pack